hsa00000/urocissa/docs/LINUX.md

 ### 5. Run the Application

-Navigate to the `backend` directory and run the following command to start the app:
+Navigate to the `gallery-backend` directory and run the following command to start the app:

 ```bash
 cargo run --release